sarathk73/AuthCRUDFileManager/README.md

 ### Configuration

 Configure your environment variables appropriately:

--Create a .env file in the root directory and add the following:
+ 1.Create a .env file in the root directory and add the following
 ```plain
 DB_CONNECTION=mongodb+srv://your-db-connection-string
 JWT_SECRET=your-secret